Tough Dog Suspension

 Step 9: Raise the rear axle with the jack and re-attached the sway bar linkages, handbrake cable retainers and the bottom bolts on the shock absorbers.
 Use Loctite 243 or 263 to ensure they don't come loose.

-Step 10: Refit the rear wheels, remove the chassis stands and lowered the vehicle back on to the ground.
+Step 10: Refit the rear wheels, remove the chassis stands and lower the vehicle back on to the ground.

 Step 1: Re-check all nuts, bolts and wheelnuts for tightness, and all retaining pins to ensure they are in place.